Villa Epp

 Worth knowing

 Innsbrucks einziges bis heute erhaltenes Steinhaus was planned in 1885 by Josef Nigler for the Innsbruck industrialist Alois Epp (1845 - 1896).
 Where only the listed Villa Epp stands today, there used to be a whole ensemble of buildings.
-Alois Epp's residence was adjoined by his soap factory and canteen for the workers.
+Alois Epp's residential building was adjoined by his soap factory and canteen for the workers.
 In the Wilhelminian era, it was not unusual for the owner of the factory to live close to the production site.
 The situation was similar at the Weyrer factory, which was built during the same period in what is now Mühlau.
-The villa in the form of a rough stone block is slightly protected from the road by a tree, the façade to the north is wildly overgrown.
-The villa looks like the setting for a creepy house.
-Although the building was badly damaged in an air raid, it was rebuilt 1:1 in the style of a Renaissance palazzo.
-Even the original material, the tuff stone blocks, were procured from the demolished fortress in Kufstein.

 At least as interesting as the building is the history of its owner's family, which is closely linked to 19th century Innsbruck.
 Alois' father Joseph Epp (1810 - 1878) ran a soap boiling business in Innsbruck, where candles and oil lamps were produced alongside soaps.
 In 1851, when Alois was six years old, his father was sentenced to several years in prison for counterfeiting money.
 He wanted to use the sensational crime to reorganise the ailing factory.
 After completing his schooling in Merano and Innsbruck, Alois went to Stuttgart in 1861 to learn the trade needed to take over his father's soap factory.
 Back in Tyrol, he began to contribute new ideas to the newly opened soap factory.
 Together with the cotton spinning mill and the gas works, the company was the main driving force behind the growth of the Pradl district in the 19th century.

 The times were just as turbulent as Epp's character and he did not stay in Innsbruck for long.
 In 1866, he took part in the Italian campaign of the Imperial and Royal Army with the Innsbruck Rifle Company.
 Army in Cusano, in which the Austrian Empire had to surrender the majority of its Italian possessions despite victorious battles.
 Epp was wounded in the fighting.
 After his return from the war, he joined the volunteer fire brigade and was instrumental in establishing the provincial fire brigade association and setting up a fund for injured firefighters.
 In 1873, Epp published the book "Über Feuerlöschwesen".
 However, internal disputes led him to withdraw from the association.
+In the same year, there was an economic crisis in Europe, which also severely affected companies in Innsbruck.
+Thanks to his hard work and innovative fragrance creations such as König Laurins Rosengarten Epp also survived the Gründerkrach.
+In 1885, he returned to the ranks of the Floriani disciples, but this time with political backing.
+In the meantime, he was not only the owner of the soap factory and an important employer in Pradl, but also a member of the Innsbruck municipal council, which was orientated towards Greater Germany.
+In 1890, the father of six children was appointed chairman of the Deutsch-Tirolischen Feuerwehr was elected.
+Innsbruck was given a professional fire brigade in 1899 under Wilhelm Greil.

 Epp died aged just 51, probably due to his immense workload for the factory, politics and family.
 The perfumery Nägele&Strubell in der Schlossergasse, geht zurück auf die Parfümerie Epp, die als Handelsniederlassung für die Waren aus der Fabrik diente.